neha-kay/Kiko-plus/_posts/2017-06-02-my-world-beliefs.md

   <img src="/images/privilege.png">
 </p>

-And yet, in the past, a tragedy will happen in my life and I'd wonder, "why me?
+Sometimes, when things go wrong, I'll wonder, "why me?
 Why did this happen to *me*?"
 This belief is about moving away from that view.
-This belief is about acknowledging that any sickness or sadness I have, or will get, from cancer to death of loved ones, is simply a part of life, in the way a mouse might be born, might get cancer, and might eventually die.
+This belief is about acknowledging that any sickness or sadness I have or will get, from cancer to death of loved ones, is simply a part of life, in the way a mouse might be born, might get cancer, and might eventually die.

 Instead of expecting continuous joy and being heartbroken when life happens, this belief is about *expecting* these sad moments as part of life and valuing and appreciating anything beyond guaranteed suffering -- appreciating joy -- realizing it's extraneous and that I'm lucky to even have it.

-### My identity is the average of my actions.
+### Identity is the average of one's actions.
 Even if I could theoretically be more generous, my defined generosity is the integration of my past giving behavior (or lack thereof).

 This notion has a pretty impactful corollary:

-### Contrary to popular belief, identities are dynamic and changed over tim, with the integration of controllable action.
+### Contrary to popular belief, identities are dynamic and changed over time, with the integration of controllable action.
 Labels which characterize our self-identity - for example 'extrovert' or 'introvert' - are simply determined by the integration of action over time.
 By this logic, changing our identities is relatively straightforward; it's a simple matter of changing my actions at time *t* and beyond.
 Over time, if I continue those actions, the integration of those behaviors generate the label, not the other way around.

 In the same way a smoker becomes a non-smoker, by, day by day, not smoking, an intorvert can become an extrovert by, day by day, going out to events more, reaching out to more people, etc.,